-- Appointment Term
+- Appointment term

-- Time Commitment
+- Time commitment

-- Conflicts of Interest (Non-Compete)
+- Conflicts of interest (Non-Compete)

-- Data Protection
+- Data protection

-- Return of Property
+- Return of property

-- Rights of Third Parties
+- Rights of third parties

-- Applicable Laws
+- Applicable laws

 A few word for non-executive directors

-Business heavyweights will carefully plan how they spend their time in directorship roles.
-They will find positions that complement each other.
-NEDs should work with firms meeting at different times and not competing in the same industry.
+We recommend that you carefully plan how you spend your time in directorship roles and you may want to find positions that complement each other.
+NEDs should work with organisations meeting at different times and not competing in the same industry.
 You must adhere to the highest ethical standards.
 If there is a potential conflict of interest with a topic, you must recuse yourself from that discussion by explaining the ethical dilemma.